Rent to Buy: What it is and How it Works?

 Rent to Buy isn’t available in every area or for every type of property.
 You can only rent to buy if a suitable scheme is available in the area in which you want to live.

-In many areas availability of rent to buy is very limited and there may be a waiting list.
+In many areas availability of rent to buy is very limited and there may be a waiting list so it is important to look early and plan ahead, not if you have an emergency need for a home.

 How to Find a Rent to Buy Property